State Children's Ombudsman Offices

 |

-The Ombudsman is appointed by the Governor with the consent of the Senate and serves at the pleasure of the Governor.
+The ombudsman is appointed by the Governor with the consent of the Senate and serves at the pleasure of the Governor.
+The ombudsman must be qualified by training and experience.

 |

-The Ombudsman receives and investigates complaints; advocates to the legislature; makes recommendations; has access to confidential records; issues subpoenas; holds informal hearings; maintains confidentiality; provides annual and public reports.
+The ombudsman receives and investigates complaints; advocates to the legislature; makes recommendations; has access to confidential records; issues subpoenas; holds informal hearings; maintains confidentiality; provides annual and public reports.

 |